sal55/langs/MLang.md/readme.md

 But they can *only* be modified; it is not possible to completely replace the caller's variable by assigning to it in the callee.
 That will need a proper reference parameter, also denoted with &.

 #### Function Pointers
-There no proper first class functions in either language.
+There are no proper first class functions in either language.
 But there are function pointers, or function references:
 ```
     proc F = println "Hello"

     P := F                 # P is reference to F
     P()                    # calls F indirectly, display Hello
 ```
-* In M, P needs to be defined as suitable function pointer (`ref proc P` for my example), to ensure correct type checking
+* In M, P needs to be defined as a suitable function pointer (`ref proc P` for my example), to ensure correct type checking
 * But an omission means M can't correctly match P with signature of F; it may be necessary to use `P := cast(F)`

 In Q: